KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

       - Level 4: Authenticated LE Secure Connections pairing with encryption
     - Levels 3 and 4 are protected against MITM (Level 4 is recommended for secure connections)
   - Security Mode 2:
-    - Signing
+    - Much rarer, uses data signing (but not encryption)
+      - Useful for integrity but chip can't support encryption
     - 2 levels:
       - Unauthenticated pairing with data signing
-      - TODO - Authenticated pairing with data signing
+      - Authenticated pairing with data signing
   - Security Mode 3:
-    - TODO
+    - Isochronous data that is specifically meant to be broadcasted
+    - Used with BLE audio
   - Mode 1 levels 1-3 allow Legacy Pairing
-    - Generate a 138 bit temporary key used to generate a short term key used to encrypt the link
+    - Generate a 128 bit temporary key used to generate a short term key used to encrypt the link
     - Can be cracked easily with crackle - [https://github.com/mikeryan/crackle/](https://github.com/mikeryan/crackle/)
   - LE Secure connections
     - Uses Elliptic-Curve Diffie-Hellman (ECDH) cryptography to generate a public-private key pair.
 Devices exchange public keys to generate shared Long Term Key